-To consider report 24/25 providing an introduction to the Chyngton Brooks project and the requested involvement of the Town Council (this report will be issued week commencing 26 May 2025).
+To consider report 24/25 providing an introduction to the Chyngton Brooks project and the requested involvement of the Town Council (page 130 - 203)

 5. Golf Course Update Report - June 2025

 To consider report 13/25 presenting the Golf, Open Spaces & Climate Action Projects Log, and providing an update on progress and actions relating to the Town Council's golf course, open spaces and climate actions (pages 6 to 12).